adrenth/wp-hydro-raindrop/README.md

 - `[hydro_raindrop_settings_checkbox_mfa_enabled]`: Renders the checkbox form field.
 - `[hydro_raindrop_settings_button_submit class="my-css-class" label="Submit"]`: Renders the Submit button.
 - `[hydro_raindrop_settings_form_close]`: Renders the closing `</form>` tag along with the nonce field.

-### General Shortcodes

-- `[hydro_raindrop_general_flash]`: Should be included on the homepage content.
-This shortcode renders any general Flash messages which are generated by the MFA process.

 ### Actions